 Freshman Admission Essays

 An essay is not required for admission, but it is highly recommended.
-Topics A, B and C are the same topics found on the ApplyTexas application and prompts 1-5 are found on Coalition for College.
+Essay topics A, B and C below are the same topics found on the ApplyTexas and Coalition for College applications.
 If you choose to submit an admission essay, select one of these topics.
 Essays may be submitted through your ApplyTexas or Coalition account, or by email.

 Tell us your story.
 What unique opportunities or challenges have you experienced throughout your high school career that have shaped who you are today?